Nigeria: Edo 2020 - I Honestly Regret Supporting Obaseki in 2016 - Oshiomhole

 The former governor urged the governorship candidate of the APC in Edo to keep to his promises.

-He expressed optimism that he (Ize-Iyamu) would emerge victorious on September 19 governorship election in the state.
+He expressed optimistic that he (Ize-Iyamu) would emerge victorious on September 19 governorship election in the state.